llouis01/Python_Codes/README.md

 # learningpython
 My journey as I teach myself Python.
-In this repository, you will find projects written using Python 3.
+In this repository, you will find projects written mostly using Python 3.
-These are practice programs; some might be functional or not, depending on the completion level.
+Some of these programs are useful in daily activities.
-Some of the programs might be in Python 2.
+Some of the programs might be in Python 2 as I started learning in Python 2.